Skip to content

 Delivery: Hybrid (online and in-person).

-Watch the presentation recording below from staff and students from St George’s and Birkbeck for the Association of Medical Humanities Conference 2021.
+The module was originally designed and delivered in collaboration with Birkbeck College, University of London.
+Watch the presentation below by staff and students from St George’s and Birkbeck for the Association of Medical Humanities Conference 2021.
 This will give you an idea of the curriculum design and the benefits and challenges of an interdisciplinary learning experience in mixed cohorts.

 Learn more about this module by clicking the headings below to reveal further information.